What Is B2B IP Tracking?

 - Basic website session info (pages viewed, traffic source/channel, time on site, etc.)

-- Real-time alerts
+- Automated real-time alerts

-- Email reports
+- Automated email reports

-- Collaboration and workflow
+- Sales team collaboration and workflow tools

-- Lead filtering, scoring, and routing
+- Lead filtering, scoring, and routing to specific sales reps

 - Integration with marketing automation platforms, CRMs, and email service providers